smileTTP/wireframing/README.md

 Why it matters: Defines how the product works in practice, not just how it looks.

 Example: A “Confirm Booking” button at the end of checkout triggers the payment process, while a filter dropdown on the search page lets users narrow hotel results by price, location, or rating.

+# Types of Wireframes
+Wireframes come in different types, each serving specific purposes and offering varying levels of detail.
+The main types of wireframes are:

+### Low-Fidelity Wireframes (Lo-Fi)
+Low-fidelity wireframes are basic and minimalist representations of the user interface.
+They focus on the layout, structure, and content placement without delving into visual design details.

+They are typically created using simple shapes, placeholders, and lines to represent different elements and interactions.
+They are useful in the early stages of the design process for quick ideation, iteration, and validating the information architecture and user flow.

+### High-Fidelity Wireframes (Hi-Fi)
+High-fidelity wireframes are detailed and visually refined representations of the user interface.
+They closely resemble the final product’s visual design.

+Hi-fi wireframes include specific design elements such as colours, fonts, and more accurate representations of content and images.
+They are useful for presenting a more realistic version of the user interface to stakeholders, conducting user testing with a visually representative prototype, and guiding developers during implementation.